Molli1992/Molli1992/README.md

 ### Who am I?
 I am a Fullstack Developer focused on Front-end design and visual content creation.
 I became interested in programming to find a better professional future.
-My first language was React.js, and it was an amazing experience to dive into programming and create web pages—without a doubt, much more than just a career opportunity.
+My first language was React js, and it was an amazing experience to dive into programming and create web pages—without a doubt, much more than just a career opportunity.

 ## What technologies do I use?
 React js - Next js - React Native - HTML - CSS - Javascript - Redux - Zustand - Bootstrap - Material UI - Node js - Express js - PostgreSQL - MySql - Sequelize - Postman - PGAdmin - Agile (Scrum) - VSCode - API creation and consumption - And more...